• HSR2026

 4:30 - 5:00pm

-17) High Speed Express Freight
+17) High-Speed Express Freight

-• Andrea Giuricin, TRA Consulting, Italy Bio
+• Andrea Giuricin, TRA Consulting, Italy (Moderator) Bio

 TOPICS: An exploration of the second major business case for building high speed rail - its potential as a super fast and efficient light freight shipping system; This will revolutionize America, and greatly lower the cost (and increase reliability) of shipping light freight goods throughout the country; Shipping parcels, mail, consumer goods, perishables and more by HSR would transform commerce; A global look at nations currently operating HSR express freight systems.